ethanWallace/nextjs-webcomponent-hydration/README.md

   Hello from SSR and fully compatible react hydration WITHOUT warnings.
 </ssr-compatible-comp>
 ```

-React does not care about document-fragments and does not complain about any hydration mismatches.

 For more information on DSD, see: [Declarative Shadow DOM](https://github.com/mfreed7/declarative-shadow-dom).